SQL > Advanced SQL > Subquery

 FROM "table_name2"

-WHERE "condition"
+WHERE "condition");

 [Comparison Operator] could be equality operators such as =, >, <, >=, <=.
 It can also be a text operator such as "LIKE".
-The portion in red is considered as the "inner query," while the portion in green is considered as the "outer query."
+The portion in the inner parentheses is considered as the "inner query," while the outer portion is considered as the "outer query."

 Examples